101 Unique Blog Post Ideas to Grab

 75. Creative Ways to Earn Shares & Links You Haven’t Thought of Yet

-How to use reverse image search, third party comments, exposing Google, creating fake swag etc. to get links and shares.
+How to use reverse image search, third party comments, exposing Google, admitting security vulnerabilities to get links and shares.

 76. Google: The New Personalized on Demand Web Portal